samudra-07/Emotion-Recognition-from-Facial-Expressions-/README.md

     python train.py --data_path path/to/your/dataset --epochs 20
     ```

-3. Once training is complete, evaluate the model's performance and fine-tune as necessary.
+3. Once training is complete, evaluate the model's performance and fine-tune it as necessary.

 ### Inference